-35 terms of their bipolar sulfate deposition.
-The magnitude of these 1-in-500 year events may be compared to the bipolar sulfate

-- 5 above.
-This Another well-known candidate to validate the eruption frequency in the SVE20 data set is the 1257 AD Samalas eruption.
-There are 29 eruptions in the SVE20 data set that, according to the estimate from LIN22, have a larger aerosol loading than the Samalas eruption.
-This subset of eruptions yields a return period of 1,390 years.
-From the data in Sigl et al. (2015), the Samalas eruption emerges as either the largest eruption of the last 2,000 years or the second largest eruption of the last 2,500 years.
-Thus, our return period is also consistent with recent ice core estimates of the eruption frequency of these even - 10 larger eruptions.

-An independent comparison with records of volcanism derived from sources other than ice cores is desirable.
+- 5 An independent comparison with records of volcanism derived from sources other than ice cores is desirable.
 For example, the compiled record of Rougier et al. (2018) yields return periods for M6 and M7 eruptions of 110 and 1200 years, respectively, where M7 signifies a binned range of eruption magnitudes containing both Tambora and Samalas.
-However, these numbers are based on estimates of the erupted mass of known eruptions, which is not directly calibrated to the polar sulfur deposition in the

-- 15 ice cores.
-Further, even though the estimates of M6 and M7 by Rougier et al. (2018) are only based on data of the last 2,000 years, the data is still likely incomplete compared to the ice core record because it only contains eruptions of known source.
+However, these numbers are based on estimates of the erupted mass of known eruptions, which is not directly calibrated to the polar sulfur deposition in the ice cores.
+Further, even though the estimates of M6 and M7 by Rougier et al. (2018) are only based on data of the last - 10 2,000 years, the data is still likely incomplete compared to the ice core record because it only contains eruptions of known source.
 In the study by Sigl et al. (2015), 12 out of the 25 largest bipolar eruptions of the last 2,500 years could not be matched to an eruption of known source.
 Thus, a quantitative comparison of the data by SVE20 and LIN22 is currently only feasible with respect to the younger ice core record.
-This comparison, as reported above, indicates that the dataset of Svensson et al. (2020) - 20 SVE20 data set is relatively complete, given that the frequency of eruptions of this magnitude and the associated polar sulfur deposition has remained approximately constant.
-An estimate of an upper bound on the number of large bipolar eruptions potentially not identified by Svensson et al. (2020) SVE20 is given in Sec.
-3.2.

-In the following, we test whether the timings of the bipolar eruptions are consistent with a stationary Poisson process.
-First, we need to check whether the distribution of waiting times t in between eruptions are is consistent with an exponential distribution with cumulative probability Pλ(T ≥ t) = 1 - e-λt.
+This comparison, as reported above, indicates that the SVE20 data set is relatively complete, given that the frequency of eruptions of this magnitude and the associated polar sulfur deposition has remained - 15 approximately constant.
+By saying the data set is relatively complete, we mean that it covers a sufficiently large portion of the bipolar eruptions above a certain threshold in magnitude, which corresponds to eruptions with return periods of 1 in 500 years and larger.
+In contrast, we do not mean that it represents a complete catalogue of all bipolar eruptions of any size that could be detectable in more highly resolved and better synchronized ice core records, such as during the Holocene (Sigl et al., 2022).
+An estimate of an upper bound on the number of large bipolar eruptions potentially not identified by SVE20 is given in Sec.
+3.2. - In the following, we test whether the timings of the bipolar eruptions are consistent with a stationary Poisson process.
+First, we need to check whether the distribution of waiting times t in between eruptions is consistent with an exponential distribution with cumulative probability P_λ(T ≥ t) = 1 e^{-λt}.
 This is indeed the case, as seen by an Anderson-Darling (Kolmogorov-Smirnov) test with p = 0.60 (p = 0.66).
-The corresponding empirical distribution function along with Pλ(T ≥ t) using λ = 2.0348 is shown in Fig. S3a.
+The corresponding empirical distribution function along with P_λ(T ≥ t) using λ = 2.0348 is shown in Fig. S3a.
 Second, we confirm that the memoryless property of the waiting times t holds.
-This is achieved by a two-tailed bootstrap hypothesis test on the Spearman correlation of consecutive waiting times, yielding p = 0.871 for the data correlation of rS = 0.019.
-Finally, we test the assumption of a constant rate λ over time by dividing the volcanic record into short contiguous segments of ΔT years and testing whether the number n of eruptions in each of them is consistent with a Poisson process at fixed $\lambda = 2.0348$ .
-This is done by calculating the cumulative Poisson distribution function these These 2 segments occur in the youngest part of the record and thus could reflect could be related to a previously reported increased volcanic activity during the deglaciation (Zielinski et al., 1997).
-The recent analysis of ice core data by LIN22 (see Fig. 4 therein) suggests that the increased activity during the deglaciation is confined to eruptions with a large sulfur deposition in Greenland.
-But it has not been established whether this is statistically significant, and we cannot reject that it simply reflects
+This is achieved by a two-tailed bootstrap hypothesis test on the Spearman correlation of consecutive waiting times, yielding p = 0.871 for the - data correlation of $r_S = 0.019$.
+Finally, we test the assumption of a constant rate λ over time by dividing the volcanic record into short contiguous segments of ΔT years and testing whether the number n of eruptions in each of them is consistent with a Poisson process at fixed $\lambda = 2.0348$.
+This is done by calculating the cumulative Poisson distribution function